PistonY/ModelZoo.pytorch/README.md

 |:----:|:-----:|:-----:|:---------:|:----:|:---:|:------:|:---:|:--------------:|:-------:|
 |resnet50|120  |FP16   |128        |  8   |0.4  | -      | 950 |   7700         |77.35/-  |

-- I use nesterov SGD and cosine lr decay with 5 warmup epochs by default[2](to save time), it's more common and effective.
+- I use nesterov SGD and cosine lr decay with 5 warmup epochs by default[2] (to save time), it's more common and effective.
 - *Batch size is pre GPU holds.
 Total batch size should be (batch size * gpus).
 - ^This is average memory cost.
 - Resnet 50 top5 in log file is not right(actually is top -5), just ignore it.